 - $17.5 million Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant from the U.S. Department of Transportation in November 2021, including $5.3 million in local matching funds:

 - $3.2 million from Major Streets Transportation Improvement Program (MSTIP) Opportunity fund

 - Combined contribution of $2.1 million from Washington County and cities of Hillsboro, Cornelius and Forest Grove

-- The Working Group continues to seek more funding to build the project as envisioned in the 2015 Master Plan.
+- The project partners continue to seek more funding to build the project as envisioned in the 2015 Master Plan.